Enhancing Android Malware Detection: The Influence of ChatGPT on Decision-centric Task: EMPIRICAL STUDY

 In order to conduct a comprehensive comparison and analysis between ChatGPT and existing detection solutions, we invite ten experienced developers, each with more than 10 years of experience in Android, to participate in a questionnaire.
+All ten respondents are engaged in Android mobile software development, which aligns closely with the focus of our study.
+Their work involves various aspects of the Android ecosystem, including coding, testing, and maintaining mobile applications.
+This hands-on experience ensures they possess in-depth knowledge of Android development frameworks, tools, and best practices.
 The specific questions are as follows: \begin{enumerate} \item \textbf{Android Device Usage:} \begin{itemize} \item Do you frequently utilize devices powered by the Android operating system, such as smartphones and tablets? \end{itemize} \item \textbf{Interactions with Antivirus Software:} \begin{itemize} \item How often do you come across alerts or detections from antivirus software when using or installing applications on your Android device? \begin{itemize} \item Rate your experience on a scale of 0 to 5: \item 0 - Never encountered this situation; \item 5 - Frequently encounter this situation. \end{itemize} \end{itemize} \item \textbf{Evaluation of Existing Detection Solutions:} \begin{itemize} \item We provide three state-of-the-art Android malware detection solutions, each with 20 detection reports.
 Please select five reports from each of these three solutions.
 After reading these reports, please answer the following questions: Do you think the reports provided by the state-of-the-art Android malware detection solutions are detailed?
 Are you concerned about the reliability of the decision-making process of these solutions? \end{itemize} \item \textbf{Understanding ChatGPT’s Analysis:} \begin{itemize} \item We provide 20 detection reports generated by ChatGPT.
 Please randomly select five reports from them.
 After reading them, please answer the following question: Do you think the reports provided by the ChatGPT are detailed?
 Are concerned that ChatGPT cannot provide specific decisions? \end{itemize} \item \textbf{Comparative Report Preferences:} \begin{itemize} \item After reviewing both sets of reports, which format do you find more appealing and why?
 To assist in our analysis, kindly rate the two types of reports based on: \begin{itemize} \item Comfort: How easily do you feel when trying to understand the content? \item Readability: How clear and understandable is the text? \item Friendliness: How approachable and user-friendly is the content? \end{itemize} \item For each aspect, use a scale of 0 to 5, where: \begin{itemize} \item 0 signifies extremely poor; \item 5 denotes exceptional performance. \end{itemize} \end{itemize} \end{enumerate}

 We consolidate feedback from all participants, which is illustrated in Figures \ref{fig:q1score}, \ref{fig:q5amd}, and \ref{fig:q5gpt}.

 For the first question, ten experienced developers state that they often use Android-based devices, such as mobile phones and tablets.
 For the second question, to facilitate quantitative analysis, we ask respondents to rate it.
 As shown in Figure \ref{fig:q1score}, four respondents scored below 3, while the remaining 6 respondents scored 3 or above.
 This suggests that, both in professional settings and in daily life, people frequently use antivirus software on Android devices and frequently encounter diagnostic reports generated by these software.